cpraveen/numa/barycentric.md

 {2N+2}} = O(N) \quad \textrm{for large $N$}
 $$

 not exponentially as in case of uniformly spaced points.
 The weights can be computed in $O(N)$ operations.
-Newton interpolation always requires $O(N^2)$ operations for the divided differences.

 ### Chebyshev points of second kind